sparkflows/sparkflows-docs/docs/aws/admin-guide/jupyter/installation.rst

     .. note::  Make sure to change localhost to your domain name or your IP where Fire is running and it should be accessible.

-Step 2 : Open and Access Jupyter Notebook .............
+Step 2 : Go to More Menu and Click on Jupyter Notebook .............

 #.
 Once the above configuration is saved, refresh the web server URL and you will see **Jupyter Notebook**, Open it.